stream-protocol/stream-payments-monorepo/packages/plugins/medusa-payment-streampay/README.md

 * For support and inquiries, please contact us at [contact@streamprotocol.org](mailto:support@streamprotocol.org).

-This README provides an overview of the Medusa Payment Stream**Pay™** Plugin, its installation, usage, configuration, customization, development, and contribution guidelines.
+**Notice!** This README provides an overview of the Medusa Payment Stream**Pay™** Plugin, its installation, usage, configuration, customization, development, and contribution guidelines.